rogblue-os/base/README.md

 ## What is this
 This image is a base image for a modified Fedora Silverblue, mostly for use with ASUS ROG laptops.
-Image includes the basic tools from the Asus-linux project (www.asus-linux.org).
+Image includes the basic tools from the [Asus-linux project](www.asus-linux.org).

 - Start with a base Fedora Silverblue 37 image
 - Removes Firefox from the base image